Menander I

-Menander might have initially been a king of Bactria.
-After re-conquering the Punjab he established an empire which stretched from the Kabul River valley in the west to the Ravi River in the east, and from the Swat River valley in the north to Arachosia (the Helmand Province).
-Ancient Indian writers indicate that he launched expeditions southward into Rajasthan and as far east down the Ganges River Valley as Pataliputra (Patna), and the Greek geographer Strabo wrote that he "conquered more tribes than Alexander the Great."
+Menander might have initially been a prince or king of Bactria.
+After conquering the Punjab, as far as Taxila and Sagala, he established an empire which stretched from the Kabul River in the west to the Ravi River in the east, and from the Swat River valley in the north to Arachosia (the Helmand Province).
+The Greek geographer Strabo wrote that he "conquered more tribes than Alexander the Great."
+Ancient Indian writers indicate that he possibly launched expeditions southward into Rajputana (Rajasthan, Gujarat and Sindh) and central India (Gujarat and Malwa) and as far east down the Ganges River Valley as Pataliputra (Patna).

 Large numbers of Menander’s coins have been unearthed, attesting to both the flourishing commerce and longevity of his realm.
-Menander was also a patron of Buddhism, and his conversations with the Buddhist sage Nagasena are recorded in the important Buddhist work, the Milinda Panha ("The Questions of King Milinda"; panha meaning "question" in Pali).
-After his death in 130 BC, he was succeeded by his wife Agathocleia, perhaps the daughter of Agathocles, who ruled as regent for his son Strato I. Buddhist tradition relates that he handed over his kingdom to his son and retired from the world, but Plutarch says that he died in camp while on a military campaign, and that his remains were divided equally between the cities to be enshrined in monuments, probably stupas, across his realm.
+Menander was also a patron of Buddhism.
+His conversations with the Buddhist sage Nagasena are recorded in the influential Buddhist work, the Milinda Panha ("The Questions of King Milinda"; panha meaning "question" in Pali).
+After his death in 130 BC, he was succeeded by his wife Agathocleia (possibly daughter of Agathocles) who ruled as regent for his son Strato I. Buddhist tradition relates that he handed over his kingdom to his son and retired from the world, but Plutarch says that he died in camp while on a military campaign, and that his remains were divided equally between the cities to be enshrined in monuments, probably stupas, across his realm.

 Reign

-Menander was born into a Greek family in a village called Kalasi adjacent to Alexandria of the Caucasus (present day Bagram, Afghanistan), although another source says he was born near Sagala (modern Sialkot in the Punjab, Pakistan).
-His territories covered Bactria (modern-day Balkh Province) and extended to India (modern-day regions of Khyber Pakhtunkhwa, and Greater Punjab.
+Menander was born into a Greek family in a village called Kalasi adjacent to Alexandria of the Caucasus (present day Bagram, Afghanistan).
+Although another source says he was born near Sagala (modern Sialkot in the Punjab, Pakistan).
+His territories covered Bactria (modern-day Balkh Province) and extended to modern-day Khyber Pakhtunkhwa and Punjab.
+Gnaeus Pompeius Trogus and Justin call him a king of India.
+According to Plutarch he was a king of Bactria, and Strabo includes him among Bactrian Greek conquerers.
+He may have actually ruled over Bactria and may have helped Demetrius II Nicator, the Seleucid king, during the Seleucid–Parthian Wars.
+From the Hindu Kush, he expanded his kingdom to Gandhara and perhaps Kashmir.
 His capital is supposed to have been Sagala, a prosperous city in northern Punjab (believed to be modern Sialkot, Pakistan).
+According to Apollodorus of Artemita, as quoted by Strabo, the conquest of India by the Bactrian Greeks was effected mainly by Menander: